cpjobling/eg-151-textbook/eg_151/lectures/week2/index.md

 - The Half Carry Flag `H` is set (to 1) if there was a carry from bit 3; it is cleared (set to 0) otherwise.
 - The Zero Flag `Z` is set if the result is `0x00000000`; cleared otherwise.
-- The Carry Flag `C` is set if there was a carry from the most significant bit (MSB)[^mote:msb] of the result; cleared otherwise.
+- The Carry Flag `C` is set if there was a carry from the most significant bit (MSB)[^note:msb] of the result; cleared otherwise.

-[^note:msb] The most significant bit is the left most bit.
+[^note:msb]: The most significant bit is the left most bit.
 It corresponds to the numerical value $2^7 = 128$.
 For certain operations, it may also indicate a negative number.

 We will look at the status register in detail in {ref}`week3`.